AiswaryaShajan/Turtlesim_Coursework/README.md

+**Please note that this is not the final draft of the README.
+Navigate to the final_coursework repo here: https://github.com/AiswaryaShajan/final_coursework.git or find attached in the ZIP Folder, final_coursework-main.zip**
 # PDE4430 MOBILE ROBOTICS – COURSEWORK 1 - ROS TURTLESIM 🐢

 This repository hosts the source code for the `turtlesim_coursework` package, which implements five main tasks with the turtle in a ROS Noetic Turtlesim environment: